By Mary Luz Mejia | Published: September 2, 2025 | Updated: April 29, 2026

-Five main islands in an archipelago make up the island chain known as Guadeloupe, which has been designated a Biosphere Reserve by UNESCO.
+The island chain known as Guadeloupe, comprising five main islands, has been designated a UNESCO Biosphere Reserve.
 Grande-Terre and Basse-Terre, the two largest islands, are connected by a short bridge.
 From the air, their outline forms butterfly wings.

 This part of the Caribbean offers stark and beautiful contrasts, from the snow-white sands of Plage Vieux Port and Plage Feuilliere in Marie-Galante, to the black sand of Plage des Bananier in Basse-Terre — great for beginner surfers.

-The culinary history here features classic French cuisine, with influences from Africa, India, and Creole dishes.
-Many of the islands' food has roots in the meals slaves created to feed their own families, given that delicacies such as meat were only accessible to the landowners.
+The culinary history here features classic French cuisine, with influences from Africa, India and Creole dishes.
+Many of the islands' foods have roots in the meals slaves created to feed their own families, because delicacies such as meat were only accessible to the landowners.
 Using the produce grown in the sugar plantations around them, the slaves made dishes that have been adapted with the introduction of new ingredients.

 Nowadays, you'll likely be offered a rum-based aperitif called “Ti' Punch” — “ti” being short for the French word “petit” or small — made with a combination of lemon or lime juice, cane sugar and high-quality rum.
 Sugar cane-based, agricultural rum is a huge part of West Indian culture, and while you'll find other cocktails on the menu, “Ti' Punch” is what locals enjoy before a meal.